zdingae/Agent-Based-Pyramid-for-ASReview/README.md

 ## 🎯 Problem Statement

 The exponential growth of academic literature creates significant challenges for systematic reviews.
-While ML-based active learning systems like ASReview excel at finding similar documents, they often create "filter bubbles" that miss relevant papers with diverse characteristics located in sparse feature regions.
+While ML-based active learning systems like ASReview excel at finding similar documents, they might create "filter bubbles" that miss relevant papers with diverse characteristics located in sparse feature regions.

 ## 🚀 Solution